-Efforts will be made at all times to encourage owners to provide housing above HQS minimum standards.
+Efforts will be made at all times to encourage owners to provide housing above that meets or exceeds the HQS minimum standards.
 All utilities and appliances must be in service before the unit will pass HQS.

 There are five types of inspections the HA will perform: